 The router comes with a little card that contains its default Wi-Fi information, which you can use to connect a device to it for the initial setup.
 Alternatively, you can also use a computer connected to one of its LAN ports.

 Now launch a browse navigate it to the router’s default IP address, which is 192.1680.1 (or tplinkwifi.net), and the rest is self-explanatory.
-There’s a wizard that will walk you through the rest of the process, including designating one of the two LAN/WAN port, as mentioned above, as the WAN port.
+There’s a wizard that will walk you through the rest of the process, including designating one of the two LAN/WAN ports, as mentioned above, as the WAN port.

 Important note: Out of the box, the router uses the 2.5Gbps port as its WAN.
 So, if you connect a computer to this port, you’ll have a problem setting it up.
 So, use one of its Gigabit LAN ports for the setup process instead.

 Responsive interface with common settings, neutered features

-After the setup process, you’ll be able to use the router via its familiar web interface, which is similar to that of the AX50 or the Archer X6000.
+After the setup process, you’ll be able to use the router via its familiar web interface, similar to that of the AX50 or the Archer X6000.
 There’s a menu on the left side that opens up different sections on the right part of the webpage.

 You’ll note missing, however, is the Antivirus online protection feature, which is part of TP-Link’s Home Care.
 This entire section is not there.
 There are Parental Control and QoS, nonetheless, but both are neutered.

 Specifically, Parental Control is a simple keyword blocker that you can program based on a schedule.
 So you can block certain client(s) from a certain website based on keywords (such as “Facebook” or “youtube”), and that’s it.

-It worked in my testing but if you want a real Parental Control, you’ll have to spend a long time figuring out the keywords and programing them in.
+It worked in my testing, but if you want real Parental Control, you’ll have to spend a long time figuring out the keywords and programing them in.

 Similarly, you can turn on prioritization for some connected clients and then hope that works out.
 I tried it out, but it didn’t seem to make any difference.
 A real QoS feature should allow you to prioritize based on application types.